timesize/monster-oop/01-front-end-basics/oo-objects-constructors/27-28/README.md

 - Display the final phrase with an exclamation; that's the end of the game!

-There are many more aspects to objects that we will discover tomorrow.
+There are many more aspects to objects that we will discover soon.
 For now, play with objects and think up some great object examples that we might use in class.

 PS.
 Here is the Literal equivalent of the flower constructor with all of the methods intact: